antoniomika/sish/README.md

         The address to listen for SSH connections (default "localhost:2222") -sish.auth
-        Whether or not to require auth on the SSH service -sish.debug
+        Whether or not to require auth on the SSH service -sish.bindrandom
+        Bind ports randomly (OS chooses) (default true) -sish.bindrange string
+        Ports that are allowed to be bound (default "0,1024-65535") -sish.debug
         Whether or not to print debug information -sish.domain string